Related Links

 Figure 1.
 These photos show pets at play using their natural instincts, like pouncing and fetching.

 Animals kept in zoos have special challenges staying healthy, even if their environments are kept as close to their natural habitat as possible.
 Many zoo animals don't have to work for their food since it is given to them by the zookeepers.
 Without the challenges of finding food, guarding territory, or avoiding predators, some zoo animals may become bored and even depressed.
 Zoos try to combat this boredom with enrichment toys.
 Enrichment means making something richer, fuller, or more interesting.
 The goal of an enrichment toy is to provide a stimulating activity that exercises both the brain and the body of the animal.
-If you want to see how two kids got involved with enrichment activities at their local zoo, visit DragonflyTV by clicking the link on the right and join Chelsea and Camille as they learned how to design and evaluate enrichment toys for the zoo's tigers and otters.

 Possible materials for enrichment toys are unlimited and can be found all around the house and yard.
 Examples include paper bags; boxes; balls; sticks; shoelaces; pieces of fur or wool; different thicknesses of string or rope with and without knots; clean, empty, plastic containers; cardboard tubes; marbles; mirrors; full-size photos of other pets; crumpled paper; old, clean socks; bells; and dry kibble or treats make great, enticing stuffers for socks and containers for some pets!